STRC + STRCx — Retail Risk Report

 The underlying STRC is a variable-rate perpetual preferred stock.
 Three features define its risk:

-- Its dividend funding now leans on a cash → BTC-stack sequence, not only equity issuance.
-Strategy’s ATM equity leg still works — canonical mNAV (EV/BTC) is ≈1.20, a premium, so issuance remains accretive — but on 2026-05-05 Saylor committed to a funding mix that draws cash on hand first and then opportunistic BTC sales for preferred-dividend service.
+• Its dividend funding now leans on a cash → BTC-stack sequence, not only equity issuance.
+Strategy’s ATM equity leg weakened through mid-2026 as canonical mNAV (EV/BTC) fell to parity, making issuance no longer reliably accretive — and the 06-29 framework formalized a funding mix that draws cash on hand first and then opportunistic BTC sales for preferred-dividend service.
 The practical effect for STRC holders: dividend sustainability increasingly depends on the BTC stack size + price after the cash buffer, on top of capital-markets access.
-Strategy holds 846,842 BTC (about $55.9B at ≈$66K, 06-15); see “How much runway?” below for the math.
-STRC remains barely a year old and the BTC-sale funding leg is similarly new — neither has been tested through a sustained BTC bear, and the June 2026 drawdown was the first real stress on the new regime (STRC de-anchored to ~$93.40 around 6/2, since recovered to ≈$97.3 by 6/8).
-That novelty plus the live de-anchoring is the core of the Underlying score (3.5).
+Strategy holds 840,447 BTC and — importantly — its USD cash reserve has built to a record $4.80B under a 12-month-minimum policy, extending near-term coverage to roughly 33 months (and longer on STRC-dividend service alone); see “How much runway?” below for the method, noting that the figures in that section are the 07-26 readings.
+STRC remains barely a year old and the BTC-sale funding leg is similarly new — neither has been tested through a sustained BTC bear, and June 2026 became the first real stress on the new regime: STRC fell to a fresh all-time low (about $74.57, before recovering to about $82 on the rate confirmation), sustained sub-$95 for weeks, with mNAV briefly dipping below 1.0.
+That novelty plus the live, deep de-anchoring is the core of the Underlying score (3.0) — reconciled up as the soft floor put a discretionary issuer bid under STRC and the issuer’s cash position expanded into the stress, which is why this is instrument-price stress, not a credit event.

 STRCx the wrapper does nothing to soften any of this.
 Whatever happens to STRC happens 1:1 to STRCx.